denispol/Toutui/README.md

 ## 🛠️ Roadmap
 **Short-term Goals**
 - Since this is a beta version, the main focus is on tracking and fixing bugs.
+- Implementation of an integrated media player
 - Currently working on the next release: [v0.3.0-beta](https://github.com/AlbanDAVID/Toutui/milestone/2)

 **Mid-term Goals**